Website TemplatesWeb HostingWeb Hosting

 Choosing a Bridge Designer

 A bridge designer is the person you turn to if the bridge you are responsible for is not performing well.
 While the bridge design may have been fine when the bridge was installed the ravages of time, weather and constant use can weaken any bridge.
-Signs of wear and tear may be obvious such as traffic gates and signals that malfunction or do not operate properly.

 Other times there may be signs that are not so obvious such as the cumulative effect of corrosion due to road salt on the bridges structure.
 The first step is finding out the operating condition of the bridge by having a bridge inspection performed by a qualified professional engineer.
-Based on the engineers assessment the designer may need to get involved to help correct the problems the engineer has uncovered on the bridge.

 Some of the problems that might be uncovered include the mechanical components of the bridge.
 Traffic safety gates will be checked to see how well they are operating and to check wear and tear on their components.
 Sidewalks, Bridge decking and the Asphalt will be inspected to see how well this is holding up under the constant exposure to heavy traffic and weather.